1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert on 1 product / key component, learning to solid understanding of 2 other products / key components
+- Technical expert on 1 product / key component
+- Learning to solid understanding of 2 other products / key components
 - Expert in one technology on one part of our stack
 - Strong proficiency in primary focus area (BE/FE/or Data)
 - Proficient with DevOps and Observability stacks